thatonearchguy/INKI-Software/docs/source/introduction.rst

 Initialisation
 ++++++++++++++
 The display drivers will be very hardware specific, so I will need to consult example code from the manufacturer of the display (GoodDisplay), and the datasheet to ensure that the initialisation routine is correct.
 The display interfaces with the application core over a communication protocol called SPI (Serial Peripheral Interface).
-The principle behind SPI is similar to that of UART (Universal Asynchronous Receiver Transmitter), but alleviates issues regarding speed negotation and uncertainty of when data will be transferred or received by introducing a shared clock signal that instructs each peripheral/component when to sample the serial bus for data.
+The principle behind SPI is similar to that of ``UART`` (Universal Asynchronous Receiver Transmitter), but alleviates issues regarding speed negotation and uncertainty of when data will be transferred or received by introducing a shared clock signal that instructs each peripheral/component when to sample the serial bus for data.

-Implementing SPI in silicon is significantly easier than UART, as the receiving logic doesn't need to asynchronously decode data.
-With more advanced ARM MCUs equipped with Programmable Peripheral Interconnects, it is possible to emulate SPI using the GPIO peripheral to raise interrupts and autonomously service them using counters and memory buffers.
+Implementing SPI in silicon is significantly easier than ``UART``, as the receiving logic doesn't need to asynchronously decode data.
+With more advanced ARM MCUs equipped with Programmable Peripheral Interconnects, it is possible to emulate SPI using the ``GPIO`` peripheral to raise interrupts and autonomously service them using counters and memory buffers.
 Because the decoding logic is simpler, you'll typically get faster data transfer rates which is ideal for a display.
-With an eInk display which can only display two colours, SPI can make for some excellently efficient transfer times with far less GPIO pins used compared to a parallel display interface.
+With an eInk display which can only display two colours, SPI can make for some excellently efficient transfer times with far less ``GPIO`` pins used compared to a parallel display interface.
 [44]_

 4 Grayscale Mode
 ++++++++++++++++